KChen-lab/Monopogen/README.md

                         Number of threads used for SNVs calling (default: 1)
  ```

-There is a bash script `./test/runGermline.sh` to run above example.
 You need to prepare the genome region file list for option `-r` with an example shown in `test/region.lst`.
 Each region is in one row.
 If you want to call the whole chromosome, you can only specficy the chromosome ID in each row.
 Also you can use more CPUs by setting `-t` to make `Monopogen` faster when there are many genome regions.
-Run the test script as following:
+Run the test script test/runGermline.sh as following:

 ```
 python  ${path}/src/Monopogen.py  germline  \